thecoshman/thecoshman.github.com/_posts/rest/2013-08-06-WhatRestIsNot.markdown

 So what's my point?
 Whilst protocols can be good, they can also be bad.
-The ISO 3103, might allow you compare tea in a more uniform way, but it obliterates peoples freedom to have tea that suites their tastes.
+The ISO 3103, might allow you compare tea in a more uniform way, but it obliterates the freedom people have to enjoy tea that suites their tastes.
 And it is that analogy I want to bring over to REST.
 REST is not a protocol, and that is a brilliant thing!
 There are certain protocols you would make use of, JSON and HTTP come to mind, but the meat of your API design is unconstrained.
-Kepe in mind though, there are still expectations of how REST will work, just like people tend to expect tea to  be served in a cup or pot.
+Keep in mind though, there are still expectations of how REST will work, just like people tend to expect tea to  be served in a cup or pot.

 ### What else is it not?